 One tactic that we recommend using is to challenge them with the way you ask your questions.
 For example, ask them if diversity and inclusion are essential to them.
 Most likely, they will say yes.
 Then follow up by asking them the last initiative that helped them achieve their diversity and inclusion goals.

 - "How would you describe the culture here?"

 - "What initiatives have you launched to make people feel more welcome?"

 - "What are some of your diversity and inclusion goals?"

 - "What are you doing to attract diverse talent to the company?"

-- "Does this company provide andy diversity and inclusion training?"
+- "Does this company provide any diversity and inclusion training?"

 If you can have an onsite interview, this is an excellent opportunity to learn more about the company.
 You will have to keep your eyes open and remain vigilant, remembering that this place could potentially be your future workplace.

 Diversity and inclusion are an essential part of any company culture, especially with many manufacturing companies' diverse backgrounds.
 Use the tools above to discover what organizations are the ones you want to be a part of.
 And be sure to visit our job board to explore open opportunities at manufacturing facilities in your area.